-Keswick is a small community in South Australia within the West Torrens local government area (postcode 5035).
-With a population of 754, the suburb has a mix of young professionals and families with a median age of 33.
+Located in South Australia within the West Torrens local government area, Keswick is a small community (postcode 5035).
+With a population of 754, the suburb has a blend of families and working-age professionals with a median age of 33.
 Households earn a median income of $74K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.9% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, clerical & administrative.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are Australian, English, Indian.

-The median house price in Keswick is $1.4 million, having remained flat 0% over the past year.
-The current median weekly rent is $550.
-This gives a gross rental yield of approximately 2.1%.
+Median house prices in Keswick stand at $1.4 million, having moved higher by 4.4% over the last twelve months.
+The current median weekly rent is $638.
+This gives a gross rental yield of approximately 2.3%.
 The median monthly mortgage repayment is $1,517.

 Keswick is served by 1 school, including 1 primary.
 The average ICSEA score is 1122, which is well above the national average of 1,000.
 Public transport access includes 1 rail station, 9 bus stops.
 The crime rate in the West Torrens LGA is higher than average at 11,804 incidents per 100,000 population.

-From an investment perspective, Keswick offers a gross rental yield of 2.1%, rated as low yield.
+From an investment perspective, Keswick shows a gross rental yield of approximately 2.3%, rated as low yield.
 Property prices are above the state median ($1.4M/$950K), placing it in the premium segment.
-The price-to-income ratio of 18.7x is considered stretched.
-House prices have moved +0.0% year-on-year.
+The price-to-income ratio of 19.5x is considered stretched.
+House prices have moved +4.4% year-on-year.
+Population growth of +0.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.